fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/recipient.md

             The page of results to return based on the limit.
             + Default: 1
         + `keyword` (optional, string)
             The keyword results are filtered by.
-Searches on name, UEI, or DUNS (deprecated).
+Searches on name, UEI, or DUNS.
         + `award_type` (optional, enum[string])
             The award type results are filtered by.
             + Default: `all`